Alternative Fan-beam Backprojection and Adjoint Operators: Introduction

-In \cite{zhao1995new, zhao2014fan} a generalized Fourier slice theorem for the case of fan-beam geometries is obtained, but presenting the same computational complexity as a conventional backprojection in the parallel case.
-Also, a strong rebinning process on the measured data is needed within the algorithm, which is not desirable in our case.
-Further relations on the frequency domain are obtained in \cite{kazantsev2008fan} where a rebinning is also necessary.
-A more elegant approach is established in \cite{chen2005novel}, but a rebinning in the frequency domain is also mandatory.
-Further advanced rebinning techniques are also established in \cite{george2013fast} using a hierarchical approach.
-A series formulation where the backprojection is presented as the first order approximation for a general inversion in the standard fan-beam geometry is presented in \cite{wei2005relation}.
+Further work has been done after the conventional $O(N^3)$ backprojection strategies for fan-beam sinograms were established in \cite{kak1988}, where both the fan-beam filtered backprojection (FBP) algorithm and a fan-to-parallel rebinning algorithm is formalized.
+In \cite{zhao2014fan} a generalized Fourier slice theorem (FST) for fan-beam geometries is introduced presenting the same $O(N^3)$ computational complexity as a conventional backprojection in the parallel case.
+In addition it requires a rebinning operation on the measured data from fan to parallel geometry and then it generalize the FST.
+Further relations on the frequency domain are obtained in \cite{kazantsev2008fan} where a fan-to-parallel rebinning is also necessary and the Gerchberg-Papoulis iterative algorithm is used to obtain the final reconstruction; the method is mentioned to be computationally expensive although the computational complexity is not explicitly described.
+A different approach is established in \cite{chen2005novel} without direct rebinning in the image domain but in the frequency domain of the reconstruction; however, a weighted backprojection of the data is needed and no algorithm with lower cost than $O(N^3)$ is provided to this end.
+In \cite{wei2005relation}, a series formulation for the fan-beam FBP algorithm is presented where the backprojection is written as the first order approximation of the FBP series.
+Using a hierarchical approach, \cite{george2013fast} presents an $O(N^2\log N)$ algorithm based on efficient sampling of the fan-beam geometry and without rebinning to parallel projections, although a series of intermediate interpolations are needed on every level of the hierarchical structure.

+Fast algorithms are either based on deriving a mathematical expression relying on low complexity auxiliary transformations, e.g., the fast Fourier transform, or hierarchically, taking a divide-and-conquer approach \cite{bresler2007}.
+While the method in \cite{george2013fast} relies on the latter approach, this work relies on the former.
+We present here an analytic formulation for the fan-beam backprojection operation as well as for the associated adjoint transform, considering both standard (Theorem \ref{teostandard}) and linear (Theorem \ref{teolinear}) geometries.
+Such formulations can be implemented numerically as a multiplication of two matrices, allowing the use of fast matrix multiplication algorithms \cite{matrix, matrix2} resulting in a computational complexity of $O(N^{2.3729})$.
+It is worth to recall then that our method is computationally more expensive than the $O(N^2\log N)$ hierarchical method of \cite{george2013fast} and the purpose of this work is an alternative analytic and simple formulation of the fan-beam backprojection and adjoint transforms still less expensive than the usual $O(N^3)$ formulation.